nillo/cdp-poc/README.md

 ## Concepts:

-## Simplification of concepts (Business logic @brittany)
+## Simplification of concepts (Business logic)

-* **CDP (Collateralized Debt Position)**: Think of it as a personal borrowing account where you lock up KDA to borrow kUSD against it, with automatic safeguards to prevent under-collateralization.
+- **CDP (Collateralized Debt Position)**: Think of it as a personal borrowing account where you lock up KDA to borrow kUSD against it, with automatic safeguards to prevent under-collateralization.
-* **Stability Pool**: A collective safety net funded by kUSD holders that steps in to cover bad loans, rewarding participants with KDA.
+- **Stability Pool**: A collective safety net funded by kUSD holders that steps in to cover bad loans, rewarding participants with KDA.
-* **kUSD**: A dollar-pegged token fully backed by KDA collateral, used as the system’s medium of exchange and loan currency.
+- **kUSD**: A dollar-pegged token fully backed by KDA collateral, used as the system’s medium of exchange and loan currency.

 ---